Sh0ookshed/BLOCKADE-pygame-chess/README.md

 This project is a big learning experience for me as alongside creating it I am also learning how to use GIT /GitHub so forgive any poor early commits they hopefully get better.

 # Screenshots of the current program
+These screenshots are just to preview what the program looks like and more screenshots will come as the program is developed further

 **The main menu where you can access all other parts of the program:**
 <img width="800" height="800" alt="Screenshot 2026-01-29 112817" src="https://github.com/user-attachments/assets/d0f7d729-a5a8-412b-b6e4-22f51011f57e" /> <br>